 Meditation Instruction & Instructional Talks

 Zen has always been a mentor-based tradition.
-Because it's easy to get stuck in ideas about practice or to become mired in obstructive mind states, Zen practitioners throughout the centuries have sought guidance to help them along the way.
+Because we can get tangled in ideas about practice or become mired in obstructive mind states, Zen practitioners throughout the centuries have sought guidance to help them along the way.
+That guidance may come in the form of group or one-to-one meditation instruction as well as instructional Zen talks.
+Dates for each form of instruction below may be found on our home page and/or calendar.

 Introduction to Zen Meditation